-(1) These amounts do not represent cash compensation paid to the named individual.
-These non-cash amounts represent the aggregate grant date fair value of the restricted stock awards and restricted stock units as computed in accordance with FASB Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 718.
-For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2023.

-- (2) These amounts do not represent cash compensation paid to the named individual.
+- These amounts do not represent cash compensation paid to the named individual.
+These non-cash amounts represent the aggregate grant date fair value of the restricted stock units as computed in accordance with FASB Accounting Standards Board's ("FASB") Accounting Standards Codification ("ASC") Topic 718.
+For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2024.
+On March 11, 2024, Mr. Stigall and Mr. D'Alessandro were granted 16,583 and 8,291 restricted share units under the Fourth Amended and Restated 2013 Incentive Compensation Plan, respectively.
+Subject to remaining in continued service to the Company, these restricted share units will incrementally vest 50% on each of March 11, 2025 and March 11, 2026.
+The last sales price of our common stock on March 11, 2024, as reported on the Nasdaq Capital Market, was \$6.03.
+On May 20, 2024, Mr. Burnett, Mr. D'Alessandro and Mr. Stigall were granted 212,071, 81,566 and 77,487 restricted share units under the Fifth Amended and Restated 2013 Incentive Compensation Plan, respectively.
+Subject to remaining in continued service to the Company, these restricted share units will incrementally vest as follows: 20% upon March 12, 2025 and 40% on each of March 12, 2026 and March 12, 2027.
+The last sales price of our common stock on May 20, 2024, as reported on the Nasdaq Capital Market, was \$6.13. - These amounts do not represent cash compensation paid to the named individual.
 These non-cash amounts represent the aggregate grant date fair value of the option awards as computed in accordance with the SEC's Staff Accounting Bulletin 107.
-For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2023. - (3) These amounts represent bonuses earned in each respective fiscal year, and paid in the first quarter of the subsequent fiscal year. - (4) These amounts consist of: (i) the group life and disability premiums that we paid; (ii) matching contributions we paid to the individual's 401(k) plan that we sponsor; and (iii) one time payout of accrued paid time off balances in 2022.
+For a discussion of the assumptions made in the valuation of the awards, see the discussion under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Estimates-Share-Based Compensation" and Note 2 to the audited financial statements included our Annual Report on Form 10-K for the year ended December 31, 2024. - (3) These amounts represent bonuses earned in each respective fiscal year, and paid in the first quarter of the subsequent fiscal year. - (4) These amounts consist of: (i) the group life and disability premiums that we paid; and (ii) matching contributions we paid to the individual's 401(k) plan that we sponsor.

-NEO Payout of Accrued Paid Time Off (\$) 401(k) Plan Company Matching Contributions (\$) Other Compensation (\$) Total for 2022 (\$)
+NEO 401K Plan Company Matching Contributions (\$) Other Compensation (\$) Total for 2024 (\$)

-Joseph M. Burnett 62,870 9,150 390 72,410
+Joseph M. Burnett 13,800 787 14,587

-Danilo D' Alessandro 45,769 9,150 390 55,309
+Danilo D'Alessandro 13,800 757 14,557

-Jeremy L. Stigall 37,308 6,265 390 43,963
+Jeremy L. Stigall 9,315 757 10,072